KevinLlano/Microservices-Ticketing-System/README.md

 # **Microservice3** ![Java](https://img.icons8.com/color/48/000000/java-coffee-cup-logo.png)

+> ⚠️ **Security Note:** `application.properties` and `docker-compose.yml` contain credentials and are gitignored.
+Configure these files locally with your own passwords before running.

 ## 📖 Overview

 **Microservice3** is a ticketing system built with a microservices architecture using Spring Boot.
 It includes four core services: Inventory, Booking, Order, and an API Gateway.
 Each service communicates through REST APIs and Kafka for event-driven operations.
 Keycloak handles authentication, and all components are containerized using Docker and orchestrated with Docker Compose.